-I am a largely self-taught, — and self-styled — programmer, who majored in Linguistics.
+I am a largely self-taught software engineer, who majored in Linguistics, and is based in New York City.
+Lately, I hack mostly in Python, either on backend web development, or more recently big data on Hadoop.
 After learning the Flask web microframework I have developed a love of web development that borders on obsession.
-I love to do my server-side scripting in Python, using Apache and and Linux, but I am always eager to learn new languages (Ruby on Rails is next on my list).
+I love to do my server-side scripting in Python, using Apache and and Linux, but I am always eager to learn new languages.
 I also have a passion for jQuery and Backbone.js, and newfound love of MySQL, SQLite3 and most especially the concept of database ORMs.
-When I'm not busy optimizing my .vimrc or swinging from git branch to git branch like a linux monkey, I also enjoy typical post-hipster millennial pastimes, like craft beers, NPR and pretending I don't want to live in Brooklyn.
+When I'm not busy optimizing my .vimrc or swinging from git branch to git branch like a linux monkey, I also enjoy typical post-hipster millennial pastimes, like craft beers, NPR and New York City.

 Setback is a card game my friends and I used to play a bunch, and while trying to think of a good idea for a single page application I could make, and in the process teach myself to use Backbone.js and SQLAlchemy, Setback seemed like the obvious choice.
 I developed it on a Python backend, using the Flask microframework.
-I think the main thing I learned from this experiment is that it is time to graduate to Ruby on Rails or Django to kick up my web apps.
+I think the main thing I learned from this experiment is that it is time to try out Django to kick up my web apps.

 This is the first game I tried to create when I had only just begun to learn the principles of web development.
 A year of learning passed between this checkers game and Setback, in which I discovered everything from RESTful principles to how the heck a database works, and other super important basics of the trade.
 It is not currently playable, because I would like to retool it before I put it back online.